 Recommended Screening: Breeding animals should be screened prior to entering into breeding programs.

 Research Citation(s): Henthorn PS, et al. Canine cystinuria: polymorphism in the canine SLC3A1 gene and identification of a nonsense mutation in cystinuric Newfoundland dogs.(2000), Hum Genet, 107;295-303.

-Associated Breed(s): Landseer Newfoundland, Newfoundland, Mixed Breed, Harlequin Pinscher,
+Associated Breed(s): Landseer ECT, Newfoundland, Mixed Breed, Harlequin Pinscher,